Copyright © Media Law International 2023. All Rights Reserved.

 Sports and digital media are Bird & Bird’s core focus areas.
 Leading sports lawyer Justin Walkey manages the division and represents high profile clients including Jazeera’s beIN Sport.
 The team advises mobile game publishers and corporate clients on sports-related sponsorships.
 Data protection is also a key area of focus for the firm, which works with clients from the Asia-Pacific region on related-matters.

 O’Melveny & Myers is a recognised leader for media law.
 Its sector coverage includes entertainment, sports, internet and emerging technologies.
 The team acts for high profile television, music and new media companies, strategic investors and individual talent.

 Paul, Weiss, Rifkind, Wharton & Garrison is known for its sector-related corporate and transactional work.
 Lawyers advise strategic and financial investors on all aspects of the TMT sectors in Asia, including strategic acquisitions and joint ventures.
-Clients include, DreamWorks Animation, Tencent and
+The firm’s clients include, DreamWorks Animation, Tencent and Universal Studios.

 Baker McKenzie has been doing business in China for 40 years.
 With its primary emphasis on intellectual property, the firm is a popular choice for copyright cases across segment including entertainment, sports and technology.
 Key practitioners include , who manages the firm’s IP practice in China and Hong Kong, and who focusses on cross-border litigation and enforcement in both regions.

 Clifford Chance’s cross-border advice dominates its TMT work.
 Richard Blewett and Terence Foo lead a practice well regarded by peers for its advice on anti-trust and competition law.
 Practitioners specialise in sector-related public-to-private transactions, mergers and overseas acquisitions.

 Simmons & Simmons has a dedicated TMT practice specialising in corporate and commercial matters.
 The firm has a diverse portfolio that includes leading online, e-commerce and entertainment companies.
 Head of division David Wang has extensive experience representing multinational companies, including software companies and venture capital investors in China and the US.

 Wanhuida Intellectual Property is among the region’s leaders for copyright, enforcement and litigation.
 Present since 1992, the firm has a high profile client base that includes multinational companies.
 Founding partner Gang Bai is reputed for his litigation skills and works closely with enforcement specialist Liang Su.